 We might hear this and become afraid of being overwhelmed.
 Or our response might be confused with guilt, unworthiness, and our need for personal healing.
 Still, even though our motivation is mixed, we have to respond.
 And we can.
 It is simple.
 Each of us can contribute to the sanity of the world.
 We can tend to ourself and we can tend to others.
 In doing so we discover the role of the bodhisattva.

 Bodhisattva is the Sanskrit word for a being who is devoted to awakening and to acting for the benefit of all that lives.
 The way of the bodhisattva is one of the most radical and powerful of all Buddhist forms of practice.
 It is radical because it states that the fulfillment of our happiness comes only from serving the welfare of others as well as ourself.
 Our highest happiness is connected with the well-being of others.

-The bodhisattva’s path is a striking contrast with the common Western modes of therapy that so often reflect the excessive individualism of our culture.
+The bodhisattva’s path is a striking contrast with the excessive individualism of our culture.
 Everything can get focused around me: my fears, my neurosis, my happiness, my needs, my boundaries.
 We can get so caught in our own drama that we stop our own growth.

 Reflective self-absorption can be valuable for a time, but we don’t want to stop there.
 Therapists talk about how clients eventually become sick of listening to themselves, which is actually a good sign.
 It means we are moving beyond the identification with our personal suffering.
 We are ready to care for a world larger than our own.